Atlanta Community Symphony Orchestra

 Our Mission

-The ACSO strives to make music for others and to enrich their lives through education and community.
-Composed of local musicians of all ages and backgrounds, the ACSO provides concerts free of charge.
-Performing multiple concerts a year at different venues not only allows the ACSO to provide access to free music to the metro Atlanta community but it also connects the patrons of the community via the common language of music.
-The ACSO also provides talented young artists the rare opportunity to perform with a symphony orchestra through its annual Ruth Kern Young Artists’ Concerto Competition.
+The ACSO is dedicated to connecting and engaging the greater Atlanta community through music.
+Comprised of local musicians of all ages and backgrounds, the ACSO offers free concerts to the public.
+By performing multiple symphonic and chamber ensemble concerts at various venues, the ACSO not only provides access to free music for the metro Atlanta community but also fosters connections among community members through the universal language of music.
+Additionally, the ACSO offers talented young artists the unique opportunity to perform with a symphony orchestra through its annual Ruth Kern Young Artists’ Concerto Competition.
 The future of the ACSO is one of continued outreach and accessibility.

 Click here to learn more about how you can support the orchestra.